vaibhavdhar31/TravelDeskW-/traveldesk/traveldesk/frontend/README.md

 ## Code scaffolding

-Angular CLI includes powerful code scaffolding tools.
 To generate a new component, run:

 ```bash
 ng generate component component-name